My grandmother’s recipe, a staple in our house growing up, this pita bread is crisp, fluffy perfection!

 - 1 teaspoon yeast

-- Pour the oilve oil onto the dough and work it in with your hands.
-The dough will be slippery and smooth.
-Rub some oil onto the inside of the bowl and cover loosely with plastic wrap.
+- Remove the dough, rub some oil onto the inside of the bowl and cover loosely with plastic wrap.
 Allow dough to proof in a warm place for 60-90 minutes or until doubled.

 - When the dough is done proofing, punch it down and turn it onto a lightly floured surface.
 Use your hands to shape the dough into 8 equal-sized balls.
-(Or weigh them on a kitchen scale to about 5 oz each.)
+(You can squeeze the dough through a small hole made with your fingers to shape it.)

 - Carefully place 2-3 dough rounds onto the pre-heated cookie sheet or pizza stone.*** (You can transfer them into the oven directly or bring the cookie sheet out.)